 The Barcelona Center for European Studies was officially inaugurated on January 31st, 2020 by means of a conference from Viviane Reding, former Vice-president of the European Commission and former European commissioner for Justice.
-The ceremony also counted upon the presence of 2 UPF vice-rectors and of Ferrán Tarradellas, director of the EC’s Representation Office in Barcelona.
+The ceremony also counted upon the presence of 2 UPF vice-rectors and of Ferrán Tarradellas, former director of the EC’s Representation Office in Barcelona.

 According the European Commission’s website, Jean Monnet Activities are designed to promote excellence in teaching and research in the field of European Union studies worldwide.
 The activities also foster the dialogue between the academic world and policy-makers, in particular with the aim of enhancing governance of EU policies.

 Furthermore, a Jean Monnet Chair (JMC) is understood as a teaching post with a specialisation in European Union studies for university professors.
 It can only be held by one professor, who must provide the minimum of 90 teaching hours per academic year over a period of three consecutive years.
 In addition, the Chair must carry out at least one additional activity per academic year.

 Since before the birth of BACES, Pompeu Fabra University already counted upon the presence of multiple JMCs.
 Both the Director and Deputy-Director still hold their own individual Chairs and have committed into bringing them into integrated cooperation through the BACES Centre of Excellence.
 These are: